Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Continuous measurement over time, and simultaneous measurement of multiple observables

 The value of expressing~\eqref{eq_PDFoverPj} this way is two-fold.
-From a simulation standpoint, we can use a random number generator to sample $\Delta W_j$ from its Gaussian distribution, and~\eqref{eq_finiteStochProc} then tells us how to convert this into a sample of $A_j^*$.
-And from an analysis standpoint, this expression enables a very convenient form of calculation: in the limit $\Delta t\to dt$ we write
+From a simulation standpoint, one can use a random number generator to sample $\Delta W_j$ from its Gaussian distribution, and~\eqref{eq_finiteStochProc} then tells how to convert this into a sample of $A_j^*$.
+And from an analysis standpoint, this expression enables a very convenient form of calculation: In the limit $\Delta t\to dt$ one writes